rf-peixoto/Sphinx.bot/README.md

 [![stars - Sphinx.bot](https://img.shields.io/github/stars/rf-peixoto/Sphinx.bot?style=social)](https://github.com/rf-peixoto/Sphinx.bot)
 [![forks - Sphinx.bot](https://img.shields.io/github/forks/rf-peixoto/Sphinx.bot?style=social)](https://github.com/rf-peixoto/Sphinx.bot)

 **Sphinx.bot** is a platform for collecting data leaks.
 All information recorded here is publicly available on the web.
 Any malicious use of this information is strictly prohibited.
+When you log into one of **Sphinx.bot**'s servers, you will notice that the service is offline.
+Given some technical limitations, the bot is still not available all the time.
+Contact the server **operator** to activate it.

 ## FAQ